EberlyODL/phys010sjv11/light_interference.md

 $\rm{shift} = \frac{\lambda}{2}$ leads to destructive interference.

 Constructive interference is easier, the two waves are exactly in phase and it looks like there is no shift between the two.

+We go over this again now, because light and interference will come back again as we travel through the quantum world.